kiliman/tailwindui-crawler/README.md

 EMAIL=youremail
 PASSWORD=yourpassword
 OUTPUT=/path/to/output # optional, defaults to ./output
-TRANSFORMERS=... # comma-delimited list of transformers (see below) BUILDINDEX=(0 | 1)  # generate index file to view components offline
+HTMLMODE=alpine|comments # save HTML with alpine (default) or comments TRANSFORMERS=... # comma-delimited list of transformers (see below) BUILDINDEX=(0 | 1)  # generate index file to view components offline
 ```

+### ✨ New in v2.3

+The Tailwind UI components have removed the Alpine.js code from the HTML.
+The
+crawler now includes a `HTMLMODE` setting to include either the Alpine.js code
+(`alpine` default) or download with HTML comments (`comments`).

+There are also new transformers to change the color and logo of the HTML components.

 > NOTE: The tool uses [dotenv-expand](https://github.com/motdotla/dotenv-expand) to support variable expansion like `$HOME/path/to/output`
 > so if your password or any other value includes a `$`, make sure you add a `\` (backslash) to